Sam Conniff

 Sam Conniff is a British author and the founder of Livity.
 He released the book Be More Pirate in 2018 with Penguin Random House.
 As the founder of Livity, Conniff has received recognition in the UK for his entrepreneurial work, including Ernst & Young Entrepreneur of the Year and a Big Society Award.

 Early life

 Conniff was raised in Croydon, South London.
 He attended Stanley technical high school up to the age of 16.
 Conniff then began to study for his A-levels at John Ruskin College, before leaving at 17 to join an outdoor clothing company.

 In 1995, he moved away from retail to become a chef in nearby Dulwich.
 While working as a chef, he moved to Interlude De Chavot restaurant, ran by Marco Pierre White.
-Conniff's final career move was into cosmetics sales, where he spent two years working for Aveda.
+Conniff's final career move was into ethical cosmetics buying and merchandising, where he spent two years working for Aveda.

 Agency career

 In the mid-1990s, Conniff launched his first business Supernature.
 In 1998, he founded a promotions business named Don't Panic.
 After a couple of years, Conniff made the decision to focus on his new marketing agency, Livity.
 He officially founded Livity in 2001, the agency was founded after Conniff wanted to bring about what he called "social change," with a focus on young people.
 Over the next decade, Conniff began to work with numerous companies including Channel 4, Google, and Barclays.

 Livity and Conniff launched Live magazine, which circulated originally in South and East London.
 By 2010, the circulation had grown to 35,000 and Conniff announced plans to expand the publication to Glasgow and South Africa.
 The move into South Africa led to the creation of Livity Africa.
 Over the years, the magazine has had many notable alumni, who have gone onto work in major roles in media.
 These have included Jordan Jarrett-Bryan and Julie Adenuga.
 The agency collaborated with Google to provide training to young Africans, with plans for nearly a million Millennials across the content to receive free training.

 Conniff's work with Livity has led to him receiving a number of awards.
 He won the EY social enterprise entrepreneur of the year award in 2011.
 Around the same time, the UK government named Conniff as an ambassador for social enterprise and was awarded Livity with its Big Society Award.
 He was also recognised in 2013 as part of the Queen's Awards for Enterprise and in 2015 at the National Business Awards.
 He has also recently written for The Guardian.